-Try to remain calm
+4. Try to remain calm

 Being calm and understanding when your partner is all angry and shouting at you may be hard, but is surely worth it in the end.

 Not only does it make your partner realize they were wrong to lash out on you immediately without listening to you, but will also make them feel loved and valued.

 Listen to them actively, and show them that you support them.
 Show them that you can understand their feelings.

 Lastly, reassure and reach a conclusion together for a long-lasting and healthy relationship.
+Good luck!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.